angeldiazibarra/seo-crawler-chrome-app/README.md

 seo-crawler-chrome-app
 ======================

 A SEO Crawler for Google Chrome.
-App built with NodeJS and AngularJS.
+App built with NodeJS, AngularJS and Bootstrap.